dapr/community/ADMINISTRATORS.md

 2. Add a link to the new issue in the next STC meeting agenda, asking it to be voted on.
 The agenda for STC meetings can be found in [issues in the Community repository](https://github.com/dapr/community/issues).
 Alternatively, candidate can request one STC member to seek approval via e-mail instead of waiting for the next STC meeting and have this recorded in the issue.

-3. Finally, a maintainer will become an administrator after STC approves the request with a 3/5 majority.
+3. Administrators are approved with an STC voting simple majority.

 ## Limits and Expiration